Certificate in Community Engagement Art

 Who is this program for?

-This certificate is ideal for individuals who are passionate about using art to promote social change and foster community engagement.
-It is well-suited for:
+This certificate offers a path for individuals who are passionate about using art to drive social change and strengthen community engagement.
+It is especially well-suited for:

 - Students seeking careers in community arts and education